salatmehl/a-guineapig-webpage/README.md

 # guineapig
-a page to practice RegEx and GTM tags/variables;
+This is a page I use to practice RegEx and set up GTM tags/variables.